 However, limiting similarity is rarely demonstrated among species within a guild and trait distributions are often clumped (Examples in Scheffer and Van Nes, 2006; Kraft et.al.,2008).
 Recent increase in information about species interaction networks, has shown the prevalence of highly modular structures i.e. presence of strong interactions among subsets of species in communities (Montoya et.al., 2015; Dattilo et.al., 2013).
 Food webs or competitive networks with such structures indicate that species can have strong overlap in their resources and still coexist.
 Presence of such patterns are often attributed to alternative ecological or evolutionary processes and the effect of competition is assumed to be very weak or its effects are counter-acted by other factors.

 Some theoretical studies have shown that species-rich communities subject to competition can evolve into groups of species with overlapping niches and similar traits although mostly focusing on dynamics of competitive exclusion (Roughgarden, 1974; Scheffer and Van Nes, 2006).
 It is hard to know when certain expectation is more realistic because it is difficult to attribute the conditions to the trend of either an overdispersion or a clumping of traits under competition (Abrams 1983).
 One important factor may be the mechanistic description of competition or the “competitive kernels” that relate differences in traits to intensity of competition between two individuals of different species.
 A prevalent family of models that describe trait-mediated competition use Gaussian functions for a competitive kernel (e.g. Abrams, 2000, Nuismer et.al.
 2013).
 The Gaussian distribution is convenient to and it reflects the intuition behind limiting similarity, but it is also a continuous non-zero function and thus implies that all individuals in a community always compete to some extent even if they are very dissimilar.
 It often seems more realistic to consider that species no longer effectively compete once their traits differ beyond a certain point.
 For example, the mechanical fit between floral traits and proboscis lengths of nectar feeding bees will limit the number of plant species that nectarivores can visit, thus creating a stringent trait-difference threshold to competition between different bee species (Garibaldi et al., 2015; Newman, Manning, & Anderson, 2014, More´ et.al.
 2012).
 Theoretical analysis of certain shapes of competitive kernels has shown that they may promote coexistence of clusters of similar competing species (Leimar et.al.
 2013, Pigolotti et.al.
 2010).
+Yet, the effect of sharp thresholds on the strength of competition as driver of modularity in competitive networks remain unknown.
 Since thresholds to competition affect the shape of the competitive kernel, they may influence the eco-evolutionary dynamics and promote the evolution of modularity and community stability.

-To address this idea, we use a trait-matching model to simulate how competition affects the evolution of key traits in members of a biological assemblage (Abrams, 2000, Nuismer & Harmon, 2015; Barabás & D’Andrea, 2016).
+To address this idea, we use a trait-matching model to simulate how competition affects the evolution of key traits in community assemblages (Abrams, 2000, Nuismer & Harmon, 2015; Barabás & D’Andrea, 2016).
 The model uses discrete generation Lotka-Volterra equations to describe population dynamics of a number of coexisting species.
 Population growth rates associated with different trait values provide a measure of absolute fitness, given density dependence and competition with all other species the assemblage.
 Intergenerational changes in mean trait values are calculated from these fitness differences using the breeder’s equation, assuming that heritable intraspecific variation follows the infinitesimal model of quantitative genetics (Barabás & D’Andrea, 2016; Barton, Etheridge, & Véber, 2017).
 By simulating population dynamics we account for the feedback between population dynamics and trait evolution.
 We therefore provide predictions about persistence of populations and communities with certain patterns in interaction network structure, as well as coevolutionary trends in trait values among the species in a model community.